bridgecrew-perf7/LDOS--Deployment/01-Infrastructure/01-Environment/infrastructure.md

   * Generate SSH keys & deploy

 #### Downloads
-All files required for installation are available in the release folder and can be found in the link below. https://hcpanywhere.hitachivantara.com/a/PWPVYtZj1UovY9VO/e52a0db2-ad14-4673-941b-c304c2b108b2?l
+All files required for installation are available in the release folder and can be found in the link below.

-<font color='red'>** This section has already been completed**</font>
+https://hcpanywhere.hitachivantara.com/a/PWPVYtZj1UovY9VO/e52a0db2-ad14-4673-941b-c304c2b108b2?l

+<font color='red'>The required packages have been downloaded.</font>

 ---